Nathan Deakes

 He also broke the 50 km walk world record on 2 December 2006 at the Australian 50 km Road Walking Championships in Geelong, recording a time of 3:35.47.
 This bettered race walking great Robert Korzeniowski's previous world record of 3:36.03.
 He is also 4th all-time for the 20 km walk, 1:17.33, and 7th all-time for the 20,000m walk, 1:19.47.

-Deakes also won the last edition of the Goodwill Games in Brisbane 2001.
+Deakes won the last edition of the Goodwill Games in Brisbane 2001.
 He beat a strong field consisting of the current Olympic Champion, Robert Korzeniowski, and the then current World Champion, Roman Rasskazov.

 On 21 July 2008 Deakes announced that he would withdraw from the 2008 Summer Olympics in Beijing, with a hamstring tendon injury that required surgery to repair.

 His last competitive outing came at the 2012 London Olympics, where he competed despite a year riddled with injury and finished 19th in the 50 km walk.
-He retired from the sport officially in February 2013, and became a Board Member soon after for Athletics AustraliaIn 2018 he was appointed as a member of the Athletics Integrity Unit Anti-Doping Panel.
+He retired from the sport officially in February 2013, and became a Board Member soon after for Athletics Australia.
+In 2018 he was appointed as a member of the Athletics Integrity Unit Anti-Doping Panel.

 Deakes has completed university academic qualifications with a double degree in Banking & Finance and Law (Honours) from the University of Canberra, a Graduate Diploma in Legal Practice from the Australian National University and a Masters in Law with a Sports Law specialisation from the University of Melbourne.
 He is published in the area of sports integrity.
+Deakes works as a Crown Prosecutor.

 Inaugural inductee to University of Canberra Sport Walk of Fame in 2022.